exercism/v3/languages/ruby/exercises/concept/instance-variables/.docs/introduction.md

 ## Object state, instance variables

-Objects can hold their own state by setting _instance variables_. _Instance variables_ are created a prefixing `@` to the variable name.
+Objects can hold their own state by setting _instance variables_. _Instance variables_ are created by prefixing `@` to the variable name.

 ```ruby
 @instance_variable = 2